 Diagnostic Medical Sonography

-In Gwinnett Tech’s Diagnostic Medical Sonography program, students learn how to use specialized equipment that directs sound waves into a patient's body to produce dynamic images of organs, tissues, blood flow and fetal anatomy.
-Students learn about various types of sonography through patient simulation and labs.
-Coursework includes: sonographic physics, sonographic identification of normal and abnormal anatomy, physiology, pathology, and pathophysiology of the abdomen, pelvis, and small parts of the adult, pediatric and fetal patient, clinical application courses, interventional sonography, journal and case study review, and comprehensive registry reviews.
-Graduates of Gwinnett Tech’s diagnostic medical sonography program go on to work in hospitals, physicians’ offices and urgent care centers.
+In Gwinnett Tech’s Diagnostic Medical Sonography program, students learn how to use specialized equipment that directs high-frequency sound waves to produce dynamic images of organs, tissues, blood flow and fetal anatomy for interpretation by a physician, as a tool to assist in the diagnosis and treatment of pathological conditions.
+Students learn about various types of sonography through didactic instruction, patient simulation, labs and clinical experiences.
+Coursework includes sonographic physics, sonographic identification of normal and abnormal anatomy, physiology, pathology, and pathophysiology of the abdomen, pelvis, and small parts of the adult, pediatric and fetal patient, clinical application courses, interventional sonography, vascular sonography, journal and case study review, and comprehensive registry reviews.
+Graduates of Gwinnett Tech’s diagnostic medical sonography program go on to work in hospitals, imaging centers, physicians’ offices and urgent care centers.

 Commission on Accreditation of Allied Health Education Programs